 Don’t worry, you will learn to challenge yourself to improve, increase and intensify your work performance.
 By challenging yourself to do a little better every day, you will be able to improve your performance to a level that causes jaws to drop.

 This article is Step 5 – Work Faster: Principles of speed which succeeded in Phase 2: Gain Momentum with Routine of the 3 phase transformation into superhuman productivity.
 You can begin right from step 1 by accessing the index here – 3 Phase Transformation into Living Your Dreams.

 To understand the purpose behind the activity I recommend you to read through the article.
 But, for the busy bees, you can go directly to the exercise.

 Let’s look at some insane knife skills of chefs.
 Not only are they faster but they also do their work more efficiently.

-How do people work fast or do things at high speeds
+How do people work faster or do things at high speeds

 Why are those people so quick and accurate at what they do?
 Take a guess.

 Do you think they have a natural tendency to be fast at their skill?
 Or do you think it is their profession and by repetition every day they have got to those levels of pace?

 Most people assume that people reach insane speeds because they are born with some superior genes.

 Let me explain with an example that backs it up: